Splitties/refreshVersions/docs/index.md

 Both trends come with great technical benefits.

-But they also make it much more tedious to find where to add and update your dependencies in all those `build.gradle[.kts]` files!
+However, they also make it much more tedious to find where to add and update your dependencies in all those `build.gradle[.kts]` files!

 Can we have our cake and eat it?